GeneSysElektronik/adma_ros_driver/README.md

 2. modify the `rosbag_file_arg` in `launch/adma_driver.launch.py` to ensure it contains the correct path to your recorded rosbag
 3. start again with `ros2 launch adma_ros2_driver adma_driver.launch.py`.

+### Replay recorded GSDB files
+To replay those files, you have 2 options:
+1. use the specific launch file of the converter tool (see description in Tools above)
+2. use the new `gsdb_replay.launch.py` file as also the associated `gsdb_replay_config.yaml`.
+This will start the data_server to load the GSDB-file and stream it by UDP as also the adma_driver to re-process the raw data.
+If you additionaly want to convert the GSDB to a rosbag, you can set the responsive flag in the launch file to `True`.
 ### Remapping of ROS topics
 If you want to modify the topics for some reason (e.g. make it compatible to your own ros nodes), you can modify the `remappings=[..]` entries of the `launch.py`-file.
 Here you just have to change the value of the right string to let the driver publish to the desired topic.